 Member Spotlight

-Meet our November Member of the Month: Halcyon Frank!
+Meet our April Member of the Month: Michael Merritt, MAED

-Tell us about your experience in the Talent Development space including places you've worked, roles you've held, and organizations you're a part of.
+Tell us about your experience in the Talent Development space or what you would like to do.
+Places you’ve worked, roles you’ve held or want to hold, and organizations you’re a part of.

 What are some of your interests, strengths, and unique qualities that would help others get to know you better?